 Is Tony Stark really becoming a more responsible superhero and adult by mentoring Peter and becoming a Parental Substitute or is he merely repeating the exact same way his father Howard treated him, such as dealing with Peter through intermediaries (Happy Hogan, the remote Iron Man Suit), not really responding to Peter's calls or explaining fully his plans for him, and more or less compensating and making up for his treatment by grand gifts such as giving Peter the spider-suit and then letting him keep it, then making him an Avenger by giving him a better suit.
 Also, from the way Tony Stark dismissively mocks Vulture and/or the petty criminals he supplies as "below his pay grade" and then snarks patronizingly at Peter at the end for choosing to be a Working-Class Hero, including citing the same phrase, does the film suggest that deep down Tony is a class snob or was he being sincere about Peter being "mature" by turning him down and confirming Peter's suspicions that the genuine offer was a test?
 This way, Peter can walk out feeling that his mentor validated his decision and doesn't have to feel conflicted about turning him down.

 Are Tonys Working-Class Hero and "pay grade" comments meant to be taken as dismissive and patronizing, a relatively innocuous and genuine observation about the threat, or an example of how badly he underestimates Toomes?
-This is especially likely given that the Vulture really is a few steps below any of the threats we see the Avengers called on to handle but on the other hand the Vulture is near the level of say Vanko in Iron Man 2 or Stane in Iron Man, and dismissing and underestimating people is what led to Killian and Mandarin in Iron Man 3.
+This is especially likely given that the Vulture really is a few steps below any of the threats we see the Avengers called on to handle but on the other hand, the Vulture is near the level of say, Vanko in Iron Man 2 or Stane in Iron Man, and dismissing and underestimating people is what led to Killian and the Mandarin's war in Iron Man 3.
 Vanko for instance threatened an expo in Queens, whereas the Vulture and his operation have spread out from New York suburbs to Maryland and beyond, despite not having the backing of Hammer, and Tony needed War Machine to take down Vanko whereas Spider-Man actually did take out Vulture on his own.

-Did Toomes refuse to give up Peter's identity because he understood that the boy didn't deserve to die by the hands of Gargan and his thugs, or out of gratitude for saving his and his daughter's lives and knowing that his daughter would likely never forgive him if he did, or does he just want to kill Peter himself?Word of God suggests it's a combination of the first two options.
-Was Toomes' really willing to kill Peter's family, or was it an idle threat?
+Did Toomes refuse to give up Peter's identity because he understood that the boy didn't deserve to die by the hands of Gargan and his thugs, or out of gratitude for saving his and his daughter's lives and knowing that Liz would likely never forgive him if he did, or does he just want to kill Peter himself?Word Of God suggests it's a combination of the first two options.
+Was Toomes really willing to kill Peter's family, or was it an idle threat?
 Considering he's somewhat reluctant to even kill Peter himself, who is a clear and present danger to his operation, it might seem slightly out of character for him to kill people only tangentially related to his foe.
 Was Toomes's Accidental Murder of a rogue subordinate actually an accident?
 Or did did he just act like it was in order to put the remaining members of his gang at ease?

-It's highly doubtful, but there's also the possibility that he might have been trying to do them a favor.
+It's highly doubtful, but there's also the possibility that Toomes might have been trying to do them a favor.
 Gargan has a big mouth and talks tough, but he and friends would stand absolutely no chance against Spider-Man, and Peter wouldn't hesitate to take the gloves off if they threatened May or any of his friends.

 Does Liz sincerely reciprocate Peter's crush on her, or is she just trying to be a friend to someone she suspects of having serious issues?
-A deleted scene featured her giving him a clearly romantic kiss, and Toomes offhandedly mentions that she does like him, suggesting the former.
+A deleted scene featured her giving Peter a clearly romantic kiss, and Toomes offhandedly mentions that she does like him, suggesting the former.

 Is Michelle a genuine Holier Than ThouDeadpan SnarkerJerkass, or is she just trying and failing to be funny?
-Some of her actions and the way she says certain lines suggest that she may just be trying to initiate Snark-to-Snark Combat in a good-humored way but is so dry and awkward that it fails and she comes across as mean, in an almost Ambiguous Disorder kind of way (which may even explain why she reads more than she interacts with people).
+Some of her actions and the way she says certain lines suggest that Michelle may just be trying to initiate Snark-to-Snark Combat in a good-humored way but is so dry and awkward that it fails and she comes across as mean, in an almost Ambiguous Disorder kind of way (which may even explain why she reads more than she interacts with people).
 Drawing that picture of Peter and pulling a funny face while he's in detention (which she doesn't have, no less)...?
 Alternatively, is her behavior toward Peter rooted in an attraction to him that she doesn't know how to appropriately act on?
 The following film confirms all of these interpretations: MJ really does like to be Brutally Honest, but it comes at the cost of her not knowing how to get close to people and results in her being the outcast she is; and she genuinely has no idea how to put herself out there and confess her romantic feelings for Peter.

 Karen.
 Is she genuinely a more gentle and attentive voice than JARVIS or FRIDAY?
 Or does she actually retain the snark of the two, but it takes the form of a condescending tone that treats Peter like a precocious baby?
 Her dialogue and Jennifer Connelly's delivery gives credence to both interpretations.